1 recipe Pizza Dough (4 pizzas)

 soy cheese (non-dairy) optional

 1. Once the dough has proofed for the second time and your oven with the baking stone is preheated to 450˚F, you are ready to bake the pizzas.

-3. Lay out some fresh torn basil leaves onto the pizza.
-Spread a thin layer of the sauce on top of the basil.
+4. Spread a thin layer of the sauce on the dough.
 Use as much sauce as you like.
-I donít like to use too much because it makes the pizza soggy after it has cooked.
+I don’t like to use too much because it makes the pizza soggy after it has cooked.
+Spread a generous portion of the mushrooms.
 If you like you can add a light sprinkling of soy cheese.
 I do sometimes, but generally prefer to eat my pizzas without any cheese.
-Sprinkle some dried oregano and very light drizzle of olive oil.
+Sprinkle some dried oregano.